-

 Leave a comment

-Inequity: The Intersection of Coronavirus, Poverty & other Expected Trends
+Inequity: The Intersection of Coronavirus, Poverty & Other Expected Trends

 As with most of my blogs, I wrote this one over the weekend (starting Friday).
 Last week, I looked at the Sierra Club’s Venn diagram of the Green New Deal.
 I argued that in order to address the near future … Continue reading

-Posted in Climate Change, coronavirus, Economics, Sustainability, US
+Posted in Climate Change, Economics, Sustainability, US

 Tagged Arab states, Bahrain, Climate Change, coronavirus, COVID 19, Education, equity, essential services, essential worker, Florida, foreign labor, Future, green new deal, Gulf, hot spot, Hurricane, inequity, jobs, Kuwait, minority, Oman, pandemic, pay cut, Population, Poverty, Qatar, Race, socio-economic, socioeconomic, Texas, venn diagram, work force